felangel/bloc/docs/flutterinfinitelisttutorial.md

 [post_event.dart](_snippets/flutter_infinite_list_tutorial/post_event.dart.md ':include')

-?> Again, we are overriding `toString` for an easier to read string representation of our event.
-Again, we are extending [`Equatable`](https://pub.dev/packages/equatable) so that we can compare instances for equality.

 To recap, our `PostBloc` will be receiving `PostEvents` and converting them to `PostStates`.
 We have defined all of our `PostEvents` (PostFetched) so next let’s define our `PostState`.

 ## Post States